redbrick-ai/redbrick-blog/2023-09-25-sickle-cell-disease/2023-09-25-sickle-cell-disease.md

 **Personalized Treatment Plans.**

-Recognizing that no two individuals with sickle cell anemia are identical, AI systems monitor a patient\'s health over time and craft personalized treatment plans.
+Recognizing that no two individuals with sickle cell anemia are identical, AI systems monitor a patient's health over time and craft personalized treatment plans.
 These plans can include optimizing [medication dosages based on pain levels](https://www.newscientist.com/article/2271074-ai-helps-assess-pain-levels-in-people-with-sickle-cell-disease/)